-Cheam Peak is a 5 mile out and back trail located near Fraser Valley, BC and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until October.
+Cheam Peak is a 5 mile out and back trail located near Fraser Valley, British Columbia, Canada and is rated as moderate.
+The trail is primarily used for hiking and is best used from July until October.

 As long as you have a vehicle with good clearance.
 Hike good for the effort with great views of the Fraser valley.

 Did it last year and it was awesome!
 Looking forward to doing it again this year!

 Great trail.
 Unfortunately our vehicle couldn't make the Chipmunk Svc Rd and we parked it about 500 m after turning off Foley Rd.
 We hiked up the route to the Cheam trailhead but didn't have time to finish the entire trail.
 The Chipmunk Svc Rd (from the gravel pit) is about 11 km (not 8km as advertised) and took us around 3 hrs at a good pace.